taaan-k/SimpleGenomeHub/README.md

 # USE

-A compressed package that requires no dependencies and can be used immediately after extraction is provided under Releases.
+A compressed package (SimpleGenomeHub v.0.2) that requires no dependencies and can be used immediately after extraction is provided under Releases.

 For details and example operations, please refer to EXample Workflow.pdf